SantiagoMorais/calculadora-de-gastos/README.md

 }
 ```

-All these hooks are used to created the additional informations' section, that is render to the user on this way:
+All these hooks are used to created the "additional informations" section, that is render to the user on this way:

 <img src="./src/assets/screenshots/AdditionalData.png" />